 Her strong connection with her audiences and impeccable professionalism have distinguished Donna Marie as both a producer and audience favorite who is frequently invited for repeat performances and presentations.

 A seasoned actress and musician, her singing and performance skills were honed at the renowned Peabody Conservatory of Music of Johns Hopkins University.
 She began her professional career at sweet 16 with a leading roles in the outdoor dramas, “Hatfields and McCoys,” and “Honey in the Rock” where she performed for five seasons.

 She has performed on screen as well, with the lead role in COMPUTERBREAK, a 13-part PBS television series filmed by WKNO-Memphis, which won an award for educational excellence in television programming from the

 Many of her delightful characters were created during her years with the improvisational skit comedy group, The Bluff City Gorilla Comedy Company, a regularly featured house act at the Peabody, the South’s Grand Hotel.

 She has been the “voice” of FEDx, Holiday Inns, AutoZone, Manpower, and other corporations in radio advertisements and training films.

 Donna Marie’ songs and stories are featured on three CD’s – Baptism at Second Creek, Stories of Christmas, and Faith of our Fathers.

-Donna Marie also studied acting at Baltimore’s Center Stage and privately with movie actor Don Johnson (“Where the Red Fern Grows”) and Broadway actor Robert Donley (Broadway Revival of “Anna Christie” with Liv Ullman).
+Donna Marie studied acting in classes at Baltimore’s Center Stage, and privately with movie actor Don Johnson (“Where the Red Fern Grows”) and Broadway actor Robert Donley (Broadway Revival of “Anna Christie” with Liv Ullman).

 Hedda – Ibsen’s “Hedda Gabler”